codeschool-projects/CodeBreakerProject/README.md

 ## Make sure the hidden input `answer`'s value is exactly 4 characters long

 In our `setHiddenFields` function we need to make sure the hidden input `answer` is exactly 4 characters long.
+(If our random number generates "42", we want to set the `value` of `answer` to "0042".)

 **Hint:** In order to add a zero to the front of an answer, it must be a string, not a number.
 You can convert numbers to strings with `.toString()`.
 We can create a `while` loop that runs while `answer.length` is less than 4 that puts a `0` before answer's current value.